 If you rent, you may have been paying a very small amount annually for renter’s insurance.
-However, when you own a home, you will pay a lot more for home owner’s insurance.
+However, when you own a home, you will pay a lot more to have home owner’s insurance.
 In fact, it is much more!

 The average homeowner will pay more than $70 a month towards homeowner’s insurance.
 You need to make sure that your policy covers not only the cost to rebuild your home, but also all of the contents inside.

 When you rent, you do not have to pay any additional taxes to live in your apartment or home.
-However, when you own your home, you must pay personal property taxes (depending upon your state, of course).
+However, when you own your home, you may need to also pay personal property taxes (depending upon your state, of course).
 These amounts can be thousands of dollars annually.

-This is one thing to consider when looking at a home.
+Your taxes are another thing you need to consider when buying a home.
 If you choose to live in a more affluent area, your taxes may be higher.
-This information is typically available on the MLS listing when you look at any properties.
+The MLS listing will typically include this information as you search for properties.

+If you have a mortgage your taxes are usually included in the monthly payment.
+That amount is held in Escrow (a holding account attached to your mortgage) and is paid annually on your behalf.
 This amount is also usually included in the monthly mortgage payment, so it can be held in an Escrow account and then paid annually, on your behalf.
-This is often required when there is a lien on the property.

-When you move into a new home, some of the appliances are not included.
+Sometimes, when you purchase a home, some appliances are not included.
 Make sure you know up front what you need to purchase.
-This can include a refrigerator, washing machine and dryer.
+Often this includes appliances such as a refrigerator, washing machine, and dryer.
 If your home has more space than where you currently reside, you may have additional furniture costs as well.

 You may also need to purchase blinds or shades (especially in the case of a brand new home).
 These costs can quickly add up, so include these in your budget.

-In addition, if you did not have a lawn previously, you will need to purchase a lawn mower to keep up with the growing grass – or hire a service to cover those lawn care costs.
+In addition, if you did not have a lawn previously, you will need to purchase a lawnmower and other lawn maintenance equipment to keep up with the growing grass – or hire a service to cover those lawn care costs.

-Some renters do have to cover utilities.
+Some renters are required to pay for utilities.
 However, when you own a home, these costs can increase as they are typically larger than apartments.
 That means more cooling and heating costs.
 You can request this information when looking at the property, so you can have an idea of these costs before you put in an offer.

 When you rent and the sink backs up, you just have to place a call to your landlord and he or she takes care of it for you.
 When you own your home, you have to cover this yourself.
 On average homeowners spend anywhere from $1500 – $5000 annually on home repairs.

-This cost can be lower if your home is newer, but if you opt for an older home, it can often mean that there will be more repairs to be made.
-You will want to keep this in mind when planning your budget.
+Your costs may be lower if your home is newer, but if you opt for an older home, it can often mean that there will be more repairs to be made.
+But, no matter the age of your home, keep this in mind when planning your monthly budget.

 When you rent, you just call the landlord and they take care of this for you.
 When you own your home, you have to take the steps to get rid of these pests on your own.
 While many times you may be able to purchase products yourself, there are times when you have no choice but to call an expert (think termites).

-This may seem like a given, but it something you don’t plan for.
-You know you have to feed and cloth your kids, but you also need to plan on home repairs because of them.
+It may seem like a given, but it something you don’t plan for.
+You know you have to feed and clothe your kids, but you also need to plan on home repairs because of them.

 Thankfully, we had money set aside for this repair.
 We don’t want our kids to damage anything and even the best kids in the world can do something, without even meaning to.

 When you rent, the landlord takes care of your maintenance.
-You don’t spend time mowing, or fixing that door that doesn’t close properly or even the leaky sink.
+You don’t spend time mowing or fixing a leaky sink.
 That falls onto your shoulders.
-You have to make the time to fix those small repairs, before they turn into larger ones which take more of your time!
+You have to make the time to fix those small repairs before they turn into larger ones which take more of your time!

-When you purchase a home, there are closing costs associate with the purchase.
+When you purchase a home, there are closing costs associated with the purchase.
 These average between 2 – 4% of the mortgage balance.
 You can often negotiate to have the seller cover all or a part of these costs.
-If you do not have the cash, they can be rolled into your mortgage, which can in turn increase your monthly payment.
+If you do not have the cash, they can be rolled into your mortgage, which can, in turn, increase your monthly payment.

 Many areas have Home Owners Associations or Condo Fees, which you have to pay.
 These are either due monthly, quarterly or annually.